-Whether we’re talking about throwing velocity on the mound or exit velocity at the plate, improving and better utilizing ground reaction forces with the lead leg is paramount.
+Whether we’re talking about throwing velocity on the mound or exit velocity at the plate, improving and better utilizing ground reaction forces with a lead leg block is paramount.
 Training the lead leg to both produce and accept force will help to create a stable base and facilitate hip and torso rotation up the chain.
-Continue reading “3 Ways to Create A Better Lead Leg Block”
+Continue reading “How to Create A Better Lead Leg Block”

 There are many ways to skin a cat, however, often one is the most efficient.
 Although each player’s swing looks different, great hitters achieve the same goal by putting their body in the best position to hit.
-Given the complex nature of hitting and its many co-dependent variables, an efficient move will make it easier to recreate a consistent motor pattern.
-Consistency is the name of the game as it separates a high school player from a college player, and college players from a professional.
-Continue reading “Swing Design… 3 Drills to Pattern an Efficient Swing”
+Given the complex nature of hitting and its many co-dependent variables, hitting drills that help create efficient movements will make it easier to recreate a consistent motor pattern.
+Continue reading “3 Hitting Drills to Pattern an Efficient Baseball Swing”

-Until not long ago sports-related motion capture systems (mocap) were primarily available in research labs, rehab facilities or biomechanics departments at universities.
-Historically, much of the work in this arena has been performed by biomechanists who specialize in the study of movement in biological systems, including human beings.
+Until not long ago baseball biomechanics information from motion capture systems (mocap) was primarily available in research labs, rehab facilities or biomechanics departments at universities.
+Much of the work in this arena has been performed by biomechanists who specialize in the study of movement.
 They generally use the principles of physical mechanics combined with biology to understand:

-How they can move more effectively and efficiently
+How we can move more effectively and efficiently

-Why they sometimes get injured and how to reduce the incidence of injury
+Why we get injured and how to reduce the incidence of injury

 Two prominent figures in the world of baseball mocap have been Dr. Glenn Fleisig and Dr. James Andrews, dating back to 1985 with their work at the American Sports Medicine Institute (“ASMI”).